zeekhoo/superwidget/README.md

     And be sure to inject the env.list into your container with the --env-file option as shown.

 ### Demoing Idp Discovery
-This app can also demo IdP discovery.
-To do this:
+This app can demo IdP discovery, but there are some configuration steps to take care of.
+To demo IdP Discovery:
 1. Add the settting IDP_DISCO_PAGE in env.list.
 Set it to the relative path of your App's EMBED_LINK: Example
     ```
     AUTH_SERVER_ID=....